-Written Exam: Students will prepare a written document (about 10-12 pages in length) that resembles a proposal of the research they intend to complete for their Ph.D.
-The document should demonstrate the student has a strong grounding in their sub-specialty as well as an appreciation for remaining challenges in their field of interest.
+Written Exam: Students will prepare a written document (about 10-12 pages in length) in which the student describes their proposed research goals, how these goals fit into the existing body of knowledge in their sub-specialty, and discusses experimental approaches that may be taken to achieve these goals.
+The document should demonstrate that the student has a strong grounding in their sub-specialty as well as an appreciation for remaining challenges in their field of interest.
 The document must include the following sections:

-- Specific Aims
+Specific Aims

-- Background and Significance
+Background and Significance

-- Preliminary Results
+Preliminary Results

-- Research Plan
+Research Plan

-The documents will be assessed by the student's initial advisory committee (see section III.
-Advising).
+The document will be assessed by the student's initial advisory committee (see section III.

+Advising, below).
 The written portion of the examination must be submitted to members of the student's initial advisory committee at least 7 days prior to the oral exam.

 Oral Exam: Students will give an oral presentation (about 30 minutes) on their document.
-The examining committee will hold questions until the presentation is complete.
-At the conclusion of the presentation the examining committee will proceed to question the student on both the contents of their presentation and written exam but also any appropriate area of the student's sub-specialty.
+At the conclusion of the presentation the examining committee will proceed to question the student on both the contents of their presentation and written exam as well as any appropriate area of the student's sub-specialty.

-Students may pass one or other or both of the comprehensive exams.
-In the event of a no-pass, an opportunity to retake that examination will be given in the next term after the first exam.
-It is not necessary to retake an exam that has been passed.
-In the event that the student receives a second nopass on either exam they are admission to the program will be cancelled.
+The written and oral comprehensive exams will be assessed independently - each may be passed in isolation.
+In the event of a no-pass on either or both exams, an opportunity to retake that the relevant examination will be given in the next term after the first exam.
+In the event that the student receives a second no-pass on either exam their admission to the program will be cancelled.